 Anne M. Hicks (1922 — 2004)

 It’s been said that Breakaway Outreach was born out of the prayers of “Annie Ruth” Hicks.
 At her wedding in West Asheville, October 18, 1947, Annie Ruth carried a white satin prayer book bearing two purple-throated orchids, showered with tuberoses.
 This beautiful imagery became a precursor to the living legacy Mrs. Hicks fleshed out as a prayer warrior and loving family matriarch.
 Her unconditional love was the life-saving embodiment of God’s grace to many she nurtured.
-The very first Breakaway summer camp for at-risk kids was launched near her childhood home in western North Carolina, in her honor.
+Our first summer camp for at-risk kids began near her childhood home in western North Carolina, in her honor.
 Her legacy reminds us that the simple virtues of prayer and love impact our world in ways that transcend generations.

 Rev. Alan D. Woody (1936 — 2014)